AltahhanAi/Data_Science/docs/content/unit4/04_02a_linear_regression_basis_functions.md

 y(\mathbf{x}, \mathbf{w})=w_{0}+\sum_{d=1}^{D} w_{d} x_{d}
 $$

-But what about if wanted to process the data $\mathbf{x}$ before we try to learn a model?
+But what about if we wanted to process the data $\mathbf{x}$ before we try to learn a model?
 This is called input space mapping, i.e. we would like to map the input space $\mathbf{X}$ to some other space $𝚽$.
 We do that when we perform some pre-processing on the input space but also when we want to increase or decrease the dimensionality of the input space.
-There are numerous advantages of moving from once space to the other in data mining; it all amounts to simplifying or reducing the complexity of the data or its processing.
+There are numerous advantages of moving from one space to the other in data mining; it all amounts to simplifying or reducing the complexity of the data or its processing.

 Learning takes place by adjusting these parameters to make the model produce the desired answers.
 In simple terms, linear means first order sum.
 So, the above is linear because the model constitutes a linear function in the weights.
 For example, the following **is not a linear model**: $y(\mathbf{x}, \mathbf{w})=w_{0}^{2}+w_{1}^{2} x_{1}+w_{2}^{2} x_{2}+\cdots+w_{D}^{2} x_{D}$, because we are multiplying each component of $x_i$ by the square of the weight $\left(w_{n}\right)^{2}$.
 Similarly, $y(\mathbf{x}, \mathbf{w})=w_{0}+w_{1}^{3} x_{1}+w_{2} x_{2}$ is not a linear model.
 Polynomials of order higher than 1, quadratic, cubic as well as exponential $e^x$, logarithmic, sin, cos are all nonlinear functions).